 This same syntax is used to specify the type if you want to pass a Stack into a function, or specify it as the return type.

-Stack and Queue have some methods in common (length() and peek() – which allows you to read the next item that would be removed, without actually removing it.
+Stack and Queue have some methods in common: length(), and peek() which allows you to read the next item that would be removed, without actually removing it.

 The names of the methods for adding or removing an item are different for Stack and Queue, summarised in this table: